-March 13, 1781.
-The 7th planet – Uranus – was discovered on this date, completely by accident.
-British astronomer William Herschel was performing a survey of all the stars that were of magnitude 8 – in other words, too faint to see with the eye – or brighter.
-That’s when he noticed an object that moved in front of the star background over time, clearly demonstrating it was closer to us than the distant stars.
-He surmised this object was orbiting the sun and that it was a new planet – the first discovered since ancient times.
+The 7th planet – Uranus – was discovered on March 13, 1781, completely by accident.
+British astronomer William Herschel was performing a survey of all stars of at least magnitude 8.
+These are stars slightly too faint to see with the eye alone.
+That’s when he noticed a very faint object – only barely above the limit for viewing with the eye – that moved in front of the fixed stars.
+This movement clearly demonstrated that the object was closer to us than the stars.
+At first, he thought he had found a comet.
+Later, he and others realized it was a new planet in orbit around our sun, the first new planet discovered since ancient times.

-Later, it turned out, astronomers learned they had observed Uranus as far back as 1690.
-But it was Herschel who first realized the true nature of this distant light in our sky.
+Astronomers later learned they had observed Uranus as far back as 1690.
+They’d just never really noticed it before.
+It was Herschel who first realized the true nature of this distant light in our sky.

-Today, of course, we know this planet more intimately.
-For example, in 1977, astronomers using the Kuiper Airborne Observatory made another serendipitous discovery – of rings around the planet Uranus.
+In 1977, astronomers using the Kuiper Airborne Observatory made another serendipitous discovery.
+They found rings around the planet Uranus.
 That discovery made Uranus the second known ringed planet in our solar system.
-Voyager 2 also observed the rings when it passed Uranus in 1986.
+Currently Uranus has 13 known rings and 27 known moons, most of which are small.

-Bottom line: British astronomer William Herschel discovered the planet Uranus – first planet to be discovered since ancient times – on March 13, 1781.
+Bottom line: British astronomer William Herschel discovered the planet Uranus – the first planet discovered since ancient times – on March 13, 1781.